 Here’s what 18- 20g of protein looks like (all weights/protein content are approximate)

 However, plant-based proteins are often incomplete as they do not contain the whole range of amino acids.

 Quinoa is an exception and is a complete protein source

 If you are vegan or vegetarian you should vary your protein sources and eat foods that complement each other such as beans and rice or nuts and seeds with dairy or legumes.

-These vegetables also contain protein but in relatively small amounts – Dark Leafy Greens (Collard & mustard Greens, Spinach) Asparagus, Bok Choy, Broccoli, Brussels Sprouts, Cauliflower.
+These vegetables also contain protein but in relatively small amounts – Dark Leafy Greens (Collard & mustard Greens, Spinach) Asparagus, Bok Choy, Broccoli, Brussels Sprouts, and Cauliflower.